Reduce peri-operative bleeding risk in patients on ticagrelor / rivaroxaban

 Rivaroxaban

-Rivaroxaban, a factor Xa inhibitor, is a novel oral anticoagulant (NOAC) indicated for the prevention of stroke in patients with atrial fibrillation and for prevention or treatment of deep vein thrombosis and pulmonary embolism.
-(3)
+Rivaroxaban, a factor Xa inhibitor, is a non-vitamin K antagonist oral anticoagulant (NOAC) indicated for the prevention of stroke in patients with atrial fibrillation and for prevention or treatment of deep vein thrombosis and pulmonary embolism.

-However, in case of urgent or emergent surgery with no time to wait,
+In case of urgent or emergency surgery with no time to wait,

-* The CE label of CytoSorb does not cover removal of any other anti-thrombotic medications.
+* The CE mark of CytoSorb does not cover removal of any other anti-thrombotic medications.

 ** Similar CPB/cross clamp time in both groups.